Custom Target Connector

 TargetHandler (you implement)

 A TargetHandler implements the reconciliation logic.
-It's a protocol with a single method:
+It's a protocol with one required method and one optional method:

 class TargetHandler(Protocol[KeyT, ValueT, TrackingRecordT, OptChildHandlerT]):